alexvlis/Shape-Recognition/README.md

 # shape
-Neural Network to detect 2D shapes
+Neural Network to detect 2D shapes in images using a GA approach